sqldelight/sqldelight/README.md

 apply plugin: 'com.squareup.sqldelight'
 ```

-On Android, the plugin will create a default database called `Database` using the project package name.
-For greater customization, you can declare databases explicitly:
+For Android projects, the plugin will create a default database called `Database` using the project package name.
+For greater customization, you can declare databases explicitly using the Gradle DSL.

 `build.gradle`:
 ```groovy